jinsc37/Page-VideoStory/README.md

 https://drive.google.com/open?id=0B8mNWIhARtAYajFpLXZKVW41TTQ

-This dataset contains 23 video sets with all the individual clips.\n The result videos of our method as well as the baselines are provided also.
+This dataset contains 23 video sets with all the individual clips.
+The result videos of our method as well as the baselines are provided also.